dotnet/msbuild/documentation/specs/static-graph.md

 The caches are applicable for the entire duration of the MSBuild.exe process.
 The input and output caches have the same lifetime as the `ConfigCache` and the `ResultsCache`.
 The `ConfigCache` and the `ResultsCache` are owned by the [BuildManager](https://github.com/Microsoft/msbuild/blob/master/src/Build/BackEnd/BuildManager/BuildManager.cs), and their lifetimes are one `BuildManager.BeginBuild` / `BuildManager.EndBuild` session.
 Since MSBuild.exe uses one BuildManager with one BeginBuild / EndBuild session, the cache lifetime is the same as the entire process lifetime.

 <!-- constraints -->
-The following are some constraints enforced by the engine.
-They're just for
+The following are cache file constraints enforced by the engine.

 Input cache files constraints:
 - A ConfigCache / ResultsCache mapping must be unique between all input caches (multiple input caches cannot provide information for the same cache entry)